 A brief look at some of the more common types of romance plots you can adapt for your novel.

 To some, genre fiction is distinct from literary or mainstream, as if the latter are not genres in themselves.
 Here are four traits that set genre fiction apart.

 Is literary fiction a genre or a non-genre?
 The basics of what literary readers expect.

 When determining what genre a book belongs in, there are seven main criteria -- some of which are a lot more useful than others.

 Definitions of the major genres and subgenres of fiction, organized by reader experience.

-Have specific questions about genre?
+Have specific questions about a genre you want to write?
 Here you can get answers.